 Civil Rights

-As our nation expresses shock over the apparent execution of an ICU nurse on our streets in broad daylight, many Black Americans are pointing out that American fascism has always been their reality.
+When our nation expressed shock over the execution of a mom, and then an ICU nurse in broad daylight, many Black Americans pointed out that American fascism has always been their reality.

 Black Americans in the civil rights movement had less power than white Americans facing fascism today.
-They took power, and used it judiciously, changing our nation.
-Study their history to learn how to fight today.
+They took power, and using it judiciously, changed our nation.
+Study civil rights history to learn how to fight today.

 How to do it: